-Country Country MLA vs. police cooperation Spontaneous information (Q 1.4) Distinction Data provided without MLA Cyprus Any data not requiring a warrant in Cyprus can be provided without MLA, including IP address [does this mean subscriber info?], company registry data.
+Country MLA vs. police co operation (Q 1.3) Spontaneous information (Q 1.4) Distinction Data provided without MLA to the requesting state a formal request is needed.
+10. Cyprus Any data not requiring a warrant in Cyprus can be provided without MLA, including IP address [does this mean subscriber info?], company registry data.
 Data on company registration, criminal records and personal details, vehicles, ship owners may be given prior to a formal MLA request.
 The Cybercrime Unit sends about 50 letters with such information per year and receives about 35 per year.
 The information is for the purposes of analysis and pro-active measures.
-Dominican Republic MLA if the data is to be used in judicial proceedings.
+11. Dominican Republic MLA if the data is to be used in judicial proceedings.
 Data on IP addresses or subscriber to telephone services or on local websites if hosted in the Dominican Republic and with the help of the Public Ministry.
-Information is exchanged in particular with the countries participating in the Ibero-american Forum of cyberpolice forces (Foro Iberoamericano de Encuentro de Ciberpolicías, Fiec).
-This resulted in successful multi-country cooperation and the arrest of more than 25 members of Anonymous.
-Estonia Police cooperation applies to the exchange of data that are publicly available, or available in the State's database.
+Information is exchanged in particular with the countries participating in the Iberoamerican Forum of cyberpolice forces (Foro Iberoamericano de Encuentro de Ciberpolicías, Fiec).
+This resulted in successful multicountry cooperation and the arrest of more than 25 members of Anonymous.
+12. Estonia Police cooperation applies to the exchange of data that are publicly available, or available in the State's database.
 MLA regards data not obtainable in the abovementioned contexts, or for which procedural actions are necessary.
 Information that is publicly available or available in the State's databases.
 Frequency: No statistics.
 Such process in allowed, but rarely used.
 Use/relevance: Dependent on the content and quality of information on a specific case.
 E.g. Information on pirated goods sold on a website, without providing details - on the goods, victims and relation to the receiving State - is of limited interest.
-Finland Police cooperation is mostly used to direct ongoing investigations (i.e. find the best ways to collect evidence); Mutual assistance relates to official exchange of information and requests to gather evidence.
-Threshold to activate mutual assistance cooperation: When the criminal investigation phase begins.
-(It begins when there are reasons to suspect that a criminal Different type of information, for the purpose set out in Q 1.3.1.
+13. Finland Police cooperation is mostly used to direct ongoing investigations (i.e. find the best ways to collect evidence); Mutual assistance relates to official exchange of information and requests to gather evidence.
+Threshold to activate mutual assistance cooperation: When the Different type of information, for the purpose set out in Q 1.3.1.
 Data cannot be provided when its obtaining requires coercive measures.
 Information not available.